ewallah/moodle-availability_language/README.md

    user will ever arrive with another language enabled.
 On that moment there is no need to show the restriction, as it would only create the illusion that people could be restricted.

-WARNING: The Moodle Mobile app relies on the user profile language and/or course language to show or hide a resource: the language selected in the app does NOT prevail.
+# Conditional availability conditions
 Check the global documentation about conditional availability conditions: https://docs.moodle.org/en/Conditional_activities_settings

-Installation:

-1. Unpack the zip file into the availability/condition/ directory.
-A new directory will be created called language.
-2. Go to Site administration > Notifications to complete the plugin installation.

-TODO:
-* Mobile app.

-DONE:
-* MOODLE_10_STABLE language compability
-* Standard hidden for participants
-* Behat testing
-* Unit testing
-* userid bug
-* MOODLE_37_STABLE code coverage changes
-* GPL 3 licence
-* GDPR
+# Warning
+The Moodle Mobile app relies on the user profile language and/or course language to show or hide a resource: the language selected in the app does NOT prevail.

+# Requirements
+This plugin requires Moodle 3.9+

+# Installation
+Install the plugin like any other plugin to folder /availability/condition/language See http://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins

+# Initial Configuration
+This plugin does not need a After installing the plugin, you have to enable the plugin on site level: a site administrator can enable this filter for the site in Administration > Site administration > Plugins > Filters > Manage filters.

+# Theme support
+This plugin is developed and tested on Moodle Core's Boost theme and Boost child themes, including Moodle Core's Classic theme.

+# Plugin repositories
+This plugin will be published and regularly updated on Github: https://github.com/ewallah/moodle-availability_language

+# Bug and problem reports / Support requests
+This plugin is carefully developed and thoroughly tested, but bugs and problems can always appear.
+Please report bugs and problems on Github: https://github.com/ewallah/moodle-availability_language/issues We will do our best to solve your problems, but please note that due to limited resources we can't always provide per-case support.

+# Feature proposals
+Please issue feature proposals on Github: https://github.com/ewallah/moodle-availability_language/issues Please create pull requests on Github: https://github.com/ewallah/moodle-availability_language/pulls We are always interested to read about your feature proposals or even get a pull request from you, but please accept that we can handle your issues only as feature proposals and not as feature requests.

+# Moodle release support
+This plugin is maintained for the latest major releases of Moodle.

+# Status
 [![Build Status](https://github.com/ewallah/moodle-availability_language/workflows/Tests/badge.svg)](https://github.com/ewallah/moodle-availability_language/actions)
 [![Coverage Status](https://coveralls.io/repos/github/ewallah/moodle-availability_language/badge.svg?branch=main)](https://coveralls.io/github/ewallah/moodle-availability_language?branch=main)

+# Copyright
+eWallah.net